pmlab/pmlab-lite/README.md

 # pmlab-lite

-dependencies: graphviz for funtions that produce .pdf files working with dot objects
+dependencies: -graphviz, for functions that produce .pdf files working with dot objects